Ji-Cather/CiteAgent/README.md

 ## 🧪 Experiments

 For the experiments outlined in the paper, we provide a script for execution.

-For the experiments outlined in the paper, we provide a script for execution.
 - **Download the Datasets**:

     <!-- Download the datasets from `https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi%3A10.7910%2FDVN%2F9MCZC4&version=DRAFT#` -->